crossbrowsertesting/selenium-testng/readme.md

 ##Creating Test Cases##

 Actual test cases are prefixed by an @Test annotation as shown below.
-At this point, you can add any tests you'd like to you'd like which will be run against the driver instantiated in the setup method.
+At this point, you can add any tests you'd like, and they will be run against the driver instantiated in the setup method.
 Note that we can use TestNG's static Assert methods to assert attributes of our webpage.

 ```